glennmatlin/FIFE_manuscript/wopr/main.typ

 Go into generalizations of economics, business, and finance w.r.t wargaming.

 = Methodology
-We conducted a structured literature review following Kitchenham’s SLR phases and PRISMA reporting guidance.
+We conducted a structured literature review following Kitchenham’s SLR phases.
 We searched Google Scholar, arXiv, and Semantic Scholar using three Boolean queries, deduplicated by DOI, and screened title/abstract before full‑text review.
 Our final set of #num_papers papers was extracted into a CSV for quantitative counts and qualitative theme coding.

 ````sql
 ("wargame" OR "seminar wargame" OR "matrix wargame") AND ("large language model" OR "LLM" OR "GPT")